yiqiao-yin/Introduction-to-Machine-Learning-Big-Data-and-Application/interviews/swe-interview.md

 ```

-These are just a few examples of Big O notations.
+These are just a few examples of Big $\mathcal{O}$ notations.
 Understanding the time complexity of algorithms is crucial for writing efficient code and excelling in technical interviews.

 ## Problem Solving